nevalang/neva/docs/program_structure.md

 1. Types - message shape definition
 2. Constants - reusable messages with static values
-3. Interfaces - abstract components
+3. Interfaces - definition of IO of abstract components
 4. Components - computation units

 Entities can be public (`pub`) or private, determining their visibility outside the package.